profandyfield/discovr-web/content/solutions/leni/leni_12.markdown

 ### Fit the model

 In the chapter we looked at how to select contrasts, but because our main predictor variable (the type of training) has only two levels (positive or negative) we don’t need contrasts: the main effect of this variable can only reflect differences between the two types of training.
-We can, therefore, use the default behaviour of {{&lt; icon name=“r-project” pack=“fab” &gt;}}.
+We can, therefore, use the default behaviour of {{<icon name="r-project" pack="fab">}}.

 ``` r
 muris_lm <- lm(int_bias ~ training + gender + age + scared, data = muris_tib)